 - Be sure to contact the hotel in advance to reserve a character breakfast.
 It is available by reservation for an extra fee.
 It would also be wise to confirm the availability of any baby and toddler amenities such as cribs, pack-n-plays, and strollers prior to arrival.

 - While we did not have the opportunity to leave the resort during our stay, there is a desk available for booking tours in the hotel lobby.
 Be aware that the transfer from the airport is 30-45 minutes.

 - United States citizens and citizens of many other nations are required to pay for a tourist card upon arrival into the Dominican Republic before entering the line for customs.
 This fee is 10 US dollars per person payable in cash only.

 - Nickelodeon Resort and Hotel shares most of its pools, restaurants, and amenities with the adjacent Sensatori Resort.
-(In fact, looking at the picture above, the rooms on the left are Sensatori rooms and the rooms on the right are Nickelodeon rooms.)

 All images by Melissa Moore unless otherwise credited.